Rezeptbuch-Team/Rezeptbuch/docs/SRS.md

 ## Table of Contents

 ## 1. Introduction
-[The introduction of the Software Requirements Specification (SRS) should provide an overview of the entire SRS.
-It should include the purpose, scope, definitions, acronyms, abbreviations, references, and overview of the SRS.]
-[Note: The Software Requirements Specification (SRS) captures the complete software requirements for the system, or a portion of the system.
-Following is a typical SRS outline for a project using only traditional natural-language style requirements – with no use-case modeling.
-It captures all requirements in a single document,  with  applicable sections inserted from the  Supplementary Specifications (which would no longer be needed).
-For a template of an SRS using use-case modeling, which consists of a package containing Use-Cases of the use-case model and applicable Supplementary Specifications and other supporting information, see rup_SRS-uc.dot.]
-[Many different arrangements of an SRS are possible.
-Refer to [IEEE830-1998] for further elaboration of these explanations, as well as other options for SRS organization.]

 ### 1.1 Purpose
 This document outlines the requirements for our application, including non-functional requirements, design constraints, and other key elements needed to present a full and detailed description of the specifications for Rezeptbuch.